sk-zk/yashbot/README.md

 **yashbot** is a ~~ball of glue code~~ tool for batch-processing YouTube videos for Audiosurf 2 faster and out-game.

+Note that Steam has to be open to use it and that you will be shown as playing Audiosurf 2 while it's running.

 ###Requirements:

 BASS